LogoLogo

 Frequently Asked Questions (FAQ)

-1. Which file types are supported in this solution?
+1. Which file types are supported?

 2. Why is Power Automate used only for PDF files?